-LogSim is a process mining tool.
-It aims to help in creating executable business process models.
+LogSim is a process modelling and mining tool.
+It aims to help in creating executable business process models with extensive analysing capabilities.
 LogSim is a business process modelling tool with integrated simulation facilities.
 In LogSim you not only build business models, but you execute them, you let them run while the software gathers all kinds of metrics to help you evaluate your models for effectiveness, cost, speed etc. The models help in detecting bottlenecks in your current solution so that you can improve your business performance.

 Currently LogSim is a proof-of-concept.
-The product does not offer functionality you might wish, such as export to BPEL.
-Also support for BPMN 2.0 is not fleshed out yet, although it is on the roadmap for version 4.
+The product does not offer some functionality you might wish, such as export to BPEL.
+Also support for BPMN 2.0 is not fleshed out yet, although it is on the roadmap for version 4 and work has already started.
 It still is a one-man project so our resources are (yes, we are looking for funding) limited.
 However we believe we already offer more, especially in creating high-quality process models, than others, so we invite you to give LogSim a try.

 In the course of 1993 and 1994 various versions of LogSim were produced, showing a gradual increase in understanding the power of combining a modelling language (which already existed and was used extensively, although only as a notational tool) with a simulation environment (which also existed in the form of SmallSim, a generic simulation environment that I developed).
 The 1.x versions were multiplatform and were actually developed on a Macintosh.
 The 2.x versions were Windows-specific for various reasons that seemed valid at the time.

 In 2011 we rebooted the project, which resulted in LogSim 3 (a new version still using the original Logistic Model and Notation).
 We also started work on LogSim 4 (which does not use LMN anymore as the notation but an extended version of BPMN 2.0).
-These versions are again multiplatform and available on all supported platforms.
+We are happy to say that these versions are multiplatform again and available on all supported platforms.

-Currently the focus (as far as focus goes…) is on LogSim 3, so that we will flesh-out the simulation engine and statistical tooling before changing the notation.
+Currently the focus (as far as focus goes…) is on LogSim 3, to flesh-out the simulation engine and statistical tooling before changing the notation.